Feeling Sick? Before You Come to ER

 - Get answers from the Blue Ridge Health District

-- Take an at-home test or find a free drive-thru test
+- Take an at-home test or find a test near you

 When You SHOULD Come to the ER

 Come to the emergency department or call 911 with serious, urgent health needs, like: